webpack/webpack/examples/code-splitted-dedupe/README.md

 /******/ })
 /************************************************************************/
 /******/ ((function(modules) {
-	for(var i in modules) {
+	// Check all modules for deduplicated modules for(var i in modules) {
 		switch(typeof modules[i]) {
 		case "number":
-			modules[i] = modules[modules[i]];
+			// Module is a copy of another module modules[i] = modules[modules[i]];
 			break;
 		case "object":
-			modules[i] = (function(_m) {
+			// Module can be created from a template modules[i] = (function(_m) {
 				var args = _m.slice(1), fn = modules[_m[0]];
 				return function (a,b,c) {